macohen/checklists/README.md

 angular-seed changes this location through the `.bowerrc` file.
 Putting it in the app folder makes it easier to serve the files by a webserver.*

+### Configure the Application
+Using the Express "env" parameter, a configuration file will be selected.
+Make sure you have a file called "development.cfg" and/or "production.cfg in src/server".
+A sample development.cfg is included.

 ### Run the Application

 We have preconfigured the project with a simple development web server.
 The simplest way to start